-3.1.7.1 The time reference for all parameters containing a time value shall be based on Coordinated Universal Time (UTC).

-NOTE - The type of all time parameters is specified in annex A.

-3.1.7.2 The earth-receive-time parameter (see 3.6.2.3) shall be expressed using the CCSDS Day Segmented (CDS) time code (reference [7]) with a resolution of one microsecond, an epoch of 1958-01-01, and a 16-bit day segment.

-3.1.7.3 The earth-receive-time parameter shall have a precision of one millisecond or better.

-3.1.7.4 The earth-receive-time parameter shall be accurate to within one millisecond or better.
+- 3.1.7.1 The time reference for all parameters containing a time value shall be based on Coordinated Universal Time (UTC). - NOTE The type of all time parameters is specified in annex A. - 3.1.7.2 The earth-receive-time parameter (see 3.6.2.3) shall be expressed using the CCSDS Day Segmented (CDS) time code (reference [7]) with an epoch of 1958-01-01 and a 16-bit day segment.
+Depending on the ROCF service provider capabilities and/or the supported mission requirements, the time tag may have either a resolution of microseconds or a resolution of picoseconds. - 3.1.7.3 The earth-receive-time parameter shall have a precision of one millisecond or better. - 3.1.7.4 The earth-receive-time parameter shall be accurate to within one millisecond or better.